m1221/BigScreenGames/classmate-feud/README.md

         let wrongSound = new Audio('./audio/buzz-sound.wav');
         ```
     - You can either:
-      * rename your file names in the directory to match the file names in setup.js
+      * rename your audio files to match the file names in setup.js
       * OR rename the file names in the setup.js file, e.g.
         - if `downloaded-click.mp3` is the audio file name, edit the code.
            ```